torchbox/design-in-browser-bootstrap/README.md

 * Clone this repository somewhere
 * Install this project's dependencies: Within the repository directory, run `npm install` (Do *not* use sudo)
+* Run `grunt`, which will open a welcome page providing further instructions.

 ## Developing with it